MicrosoftDocs/azure-docs/articles/active-directory/develop/quickstart-v2-dotnet-native-aspnet.md

 ---
-title: Call an ASP.NET web API that is protected by Microsoft identity platform
+title: "Quickstart: Call an ASP.NET web API that is protected by Microsoft identity platform | Azure"
+titleSuffix: Microsoft identity platform
 description: In this quickstart, learn how to call an ASP.NET web API that's protected by Microsoft identity platform from a Windows Desktop (WPF) application.
 services: active-directory
 author: jmprieur